Chart Color Schemes

 The level of residential development activity in Glenbrook is very low in comparison to the average area assessed nationally by AreaSearch

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Glenbrook has experienced around 4 dwellings receiving development approval each year.
-Approximately 20 homes have been approved over the past five financial years, between FY-21 and FY-25, with 1 so far in FY-26.
-The population has fallen during this period, suggesting new supply has likely kept up with demand, offering good choice to buyers.
+AreaSearch analysis of ABS building approval numbers in Glenbrook shows an average of around 3 dwellings receiving development approval each year.
+Between FY-21 and FY-25, approximately 18 homes were approved, with one more approved so far in FY-26.
+The population has fallen during this period, suggesting that new supply has kept up with demand, offering buyers good choice.

-New properties are constructed at an average expected construction cost value of $501,000, indicating a developer focus on the premium segment with upmarket properties.
+The average construction cost value of new properties is $501,000, indicating a focus on the premium segment.
 In FY-26, $4.8 million in commercial development approvals have been recorded, suggesting limited commercial development focus.
-Compared to Greater Sydney, Glenbrook records markedly lower building activity, 61.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing dwellings, which is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-Recent construction comprises 80.0% detached dwellings and 20.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Compared to Greater Sydney, Glenbrook records markedly lower building activity (65.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing dwellings, which is also under the national average, indicating the area's established nature and potential planning limitations.
+Recent development has been entirely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The estimated count of 1283 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Future projections show Glenbrook adding 160 residents by 2041, from the latest AreaSearch quarterly estimate.
-Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.
+The estimated count of 1711 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Future projections show Glenbrook adding 129 residents by 2041 (from the latest AreaSearch quarterly estimate).
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development